crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Re-enabled the IAM role authentication for
+  :ref:`s3 repositories <ref-create-repository-types-s3>`

 - Changed the required privileges to execute ``RESET`` statements to include the ``AL`` privilege.
 Users with ``AL`` could change settings using ``SET GLOBAL`` already.